lana-k/sqliteviz/Graph.md

   ```

   When `Map to` option is selected, the value by the selected field can be anything because it won't be used directly as a color.
-  In this case each distinct value instead will be mapped to a certain color, so nodes with the same value will have the same color.
+  In this case each distinct value will be mapped to a certain color, so nodes with the same value will have the same color.
-  You can choose a palette used in color mapping.
+  Click on a color palette to open a palette selector.

   `Calculated` color mode allows to choose a method that will be used to determine a color.
   Currently, 3 methods are available: total node degree, degree by in-edges and degree by out-edges.
+You can also choose a color palette
+  that will be used in a mapping of calculated values into an actual color.

+- Color As - defines how color mapping should work - continuously or categorically.

+    Continuous mode is more suitable when the mapped values have a meaningful order.
+It looks more informative with sequential palettes.
+    In that case the lowest value corresponds to the first color in the palette and the highest value - to the last color.
+    The color of each intermediate value reflects the position of that value in the range.

+    Categorical mode just uses the next color in the palette for each new distinct value.

+- Colorscale Direction - use a selected palette as is or reverse it.

+### Edges

+There are the following settings in `Style` > `Edges` panel:

+- Direction - show an edges with or without arrows
+- Label - a field containing an edge label.
+Note that if the graph has too many edges,
+  some labels can be visible only at a certain zoom level.
+- Label Color - a color of edge labels
+- Size - set an edge thickness.
+There are 2 modes of edge sizing: constant and variable.

+  `Constant` means that all edges have the same thickness.

+  `Variable` allows you to choose a field where the edge size will be taken.

+  For variable sizing it's also possible to set scale and the minimum size.

+- Color - set an edge color.
+There are 2 modes of edge color: constant and variable.
+They work similar to node color modes.

+- Color As - defines how color mapping should work - continuously or categorically, similar to the same node color setting.

+- Colorscale Direction - use a selected palette as is or reverse it.

+### Layout

+#### Circular
+In this layout all nodes are just placed along a circle.

+#### Random
+This layout places nodes randomly for each seed value.
+The seed value allows you to restore the random layout you liked
+when you open the inquiry and run the query next time.

+#### Circle pack
+Arranges nodes as a bubble chart according to specified attributes.
+You can choose multiple hierarchy attributes used to group nodes.

+#### Force Atlas 2
+Arranges nodes as a bubble chart according to specified attributes.
+You can choose multiple hierarchy attributes used to group nodes.

 [How to build a pivot table in SQL(ite)][1] explores two options with static
 (or beforehand-known) and dynamic columns.